eclipse-ditto/ditto-examples/payload-mapping-testing/README.md

 ## Summary

-Eclipse Ditto supports *payload mapping* for incoming which need to be Ditto conform, and outgoing message which are Ditto conform, but might need to be represented another way.
+Eclipse Ditto supports *payload mapping* for incoming messages which need to be Ditto conform, and outgoing message which are
+Ditto conform, but might need to be represented another way.

 In order to give you the opportunity to test such project specific mappings, Ditto provides a new testing